tmeras/ReSellMart/README.md

 - Account activation via email upon registration
 - MFA using One-Time Passwords (OTPs)

+## 🚀 Deployment (In progress)
+- Deployed Spring Boot backend to an Amazon EC2 instance
+- Deployed React frontend to an Amazon S3 bucket
+- Custom domain configured with Amazon Route 53
+- CloudFront used as CDN for improved performance and HTTPS support

 ## ⚙️ CI/CD (GitHub Actions)
 - Pipeline to build and run unit tests on push to feature branch
 - Pipelines to build, run unit and integration tests, and deploy on pull request and on push to main branch

-## 🚀 Deployment (In progress)
-- Deployed Spring Boot backend to an Amazon EC2 instance
-- Deployed React frontend to Amazon S3

 ## API Documentation (TODO)
 - TODO with swagger